fklingler/dotfiles/README.markdown

 # fklingler's dotfiles

 My own dotfiles, based upon [holman's](https://github.com/holman/dotfiles).
 I modified them to fit my needs.
-I used some parts of [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) which are very cool, and which I were used to, since I used oh-my-zsh before using holman's dotfiles.
+I used some parts of [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) which is a very good tool that I used just before using holman's tool to personalize the dotfiles more easily.
+For the git prompt, I used the job of [magicmonty's work](https://github.com/magicmonty/bash-git-prompt), which is very great and interesting!

 The rest of the README is holman's.
 Everything still matches the changes I did.